Park Hyatt Tokyo Review

 Park-Hyatt-Tokyo-0499

-Rooms come standard with 37-inch plasma flat-screen televisions, DVD players and entertainment systems, and complimentary wireless high-speed internet.
+Rooms come standard with 37-inch plasma flat-screen televisions, and entertainment systems, and complimentary wireless high-speed internet.
 The rooms also include sitting areas with a table and chairs, as well as a desk, chair, and bookcase.
 All guest rooms are located above the 41st floor, and offer stunning views of the city.

 Park-Hyatt-Tokyo-0498